DhruvSharma19/FundHive/README.md

-# crowdFunding
+# FundHive

-<Project Name> is a web application inspired by Facebook for users to fund campaigns . <Project Name> allows users to arrange fund fro their campaigns and users to become part of different initiatives
+FundHive is a web application inspired by Facebook for users to fund campaigns .
+FundHive allows users to arrange fund for their campaigns and users to become part of different initiatives

-<Project Name> is a personal project by Dhruv  Sharma.
+Fund Hive is a personal project by Dhruv  Sharma.

 <Project Link>  vite-javascript-starter (main--incredible-rugelach-dd78fb.netlify.app)